-1. In a large bowl, mix flour, water and egg to a smooth batter.
+1. In a large bowl, add flour, water and egg and mix to form a smooth batter.

-If necessary, add a little more flour or water to get the consistency of a thin pancake batter.
+(feel free to add a more flour or water to get the consistency of a thin pancake batter)

-2. Add garlic, mussel, squid, crab sticks, shrimp and half the spring onions.
+2. Add garlic, mussel, squid, crab sticks, shrimp and half quantity of spring onions.

-3. Season with salt and pepper and stir well.
+3. Add salt and pepper and stir to combine.

-4. Heat a pan over medium heat and pour a little oil in.
+4. Heat a pan over medium heat and add some oil to coat the pan.

-6. Sprinkle a little chopped spring onion over the pancake and allow to cook for 3-4 minutes until bottom is lightly browned.
+6. Add some spring onion on the pancake and cook for about 3-4 minutes.

-8. When cooked on both sides, remove to a plate lined with a paper towel to soak up excess oil.
+8. Once cooked, place it on paper towel to soak excess oil.

-9. Repeat until batter is used up.
-[You can keep batter in fridge for next day]
+9. Repeat with remaining batter.
+You can keep batter in the fridge for next day.